Plonq/liero-clone/README.md

 ## About

 This is a clone (ish) of the 1999 game Liero, except with mouse aiming.
 I built this as a way to teach myself game development.
-It is not finished, will likely never be finished, but it's a functioning game.
+It is not finished, and will likely never be finished, but it's a functioning game.

 * Destructible map
 * Grappling hook